The CIN: Success in the Excellence Initiative

 Integrative neuroscience investigates how nerve cells create a broad spectrum of brain functions in a complex process of interaction.
 CIN scientists carry out research into topics ranging all the way from the genetic basis to processing functions in neuronal networks, in order to discover how perception, memory, communication and active behavior are all made possible in the brain.
 A better understanding of brain functions and how they are disrupted will promote the development of new approaches to therapy and new technical applications, with the aim of benefitting patients who suffer from sensory defects or diseases of the brain.

 A Wide Range of Partners

-The center consists of working groups from six different departments, and works in cooperation with the Hertie Institute for Clinical Brain Research, the Max Planck Institute for Biological Cybernetics, the Fraunhofer Institute for Production Technology and Automation and a number of other partners.
-The CIN Chairman is Prof. Dr. Hans-Peter Thier of Cognitive Neurology at the University of Tübingen.
+The CIN comprises working groups from three faculties of the University, and works in association with the Hertie Institute for Clinical Brain Research and the Max Planck Institute for Biological Cybernetics in Tübingen, the Fraunhofer Institute for Manufacturing Engineering and Automation in Stuttgart, and with several other internal and external partners.
+The CIN is headed by Prof. Dr. Hans-Peter Thier from the Department of Cognitive Neurology at the Tübingen University Hospitals.

-- The Graduate School of Neural and Behavioral Sciences / International Max Planck Research School
+- The Graduate School of Neural and Behavioural Sciences / International Max Planck Research School

-- The Graduate School of Cellular und Molecular Neuroscience
+- The Graduate School of Cellular and Molecular Neuroscience

 Prof. Dr. Werner Reichardt (1924 - 1992)

-The CIN is named for Prof. Dr. Werner Reichardt, the founder of the Max Planck Institute for Biological Cybernetics in Tübingen.
-His work on information processing in insects led to the development of a general theory of motion perception.
-Dr. Reichardt's research had a significant impact on the development of neuroscience in Germany after World War II.
+The CIN is named after Prof. Dr. Werner Reichardt, founder of the Max Planck Institute for Biological Cybernetics in Tübingen.
+His work on information processing in insects led to the development of a general theory of motion perception and had a notable impact on the development of neuroscience in Germany after World War II.